All Products

 1. task-started event: Task started

-The task-started event's payload is empty.
+The task-started event’s payload contains no content.

 Example: